Why learn to meditate?

-Meditation is an excellent self-help modality for stress, anxiety, low mood and depression, as it resets your brain wave patterns to an ‘alert rest’ state, to get you back to health
+Meditation is an excellent self-help modality for stress, anxiety, low mood and depression, as it helps to reset your brain wave patterns to an ‘awake rest’ state, to get you back to health.

 Quality of life

-Meditation can help with chronic pain by increasing your body awareness, enabling you to distinguish real pain from pain heightened by self talk and emotions
+Meditation can help with chronic pain by increasing your bodily awareness, enabling you to distinguish real pain from pain heightened by self talk and emotions.

 Types of meditation

 I teach a number of different meditation techniques borrowed from secular and spiritual traditions all over the world, so that you find a method that suits you and your individual needs.

 A technique based in Buddhism and popular in the west that combines breath focus with awareness of body and mind.

 Using sacred sounds, words or scripture as a focus for meditation, used in many different spiritual traditions.